nachooya/react-native-harness/website/src/docs/getting-started/problem-statement.md

 # Problem Statement

-React Native development has a testing problem.
 While JavaScript logic can be tested easily with Jest, testing native modules and platform-specific functionality has always been challenging.
 Let's understand why and how React Native Harness solves it.

-## The Problem: Jest Tests Can't Access Native Modules
+## Jest Tests Can't Access Native Modules

-Jest tests run in Node.js, which means they have no access to native modules or device capabilities:
+Jest tests run in Node.js environment, which means they have no access to native modules or device capabilities:

 ```javascript
 // This Jest test runs in Node.js - no native modules available